MARTIMM/raku-mongodb-driver/docs/content-docs/reference/MDB/Collection.md

 ### Example 3

-Or directly from the client
+Or directly from the client.
+Note the how the database name and collection name is written, names are separated by a dot ('.').
+See below at `full-collection-name`.

     my MongoDB::Collection $collection =
       $client.collection('contacts.perl_users');